 Foals are normally weaned at 4 to 6 months of age, and before starting the weaning process the foal should be eating at the rate of one pound of horse feed per month of age as well as hay or pasture consumption.
-Continue with Legends® Growth or Triple Crown Growth horse feed for the weanling as either feed may be fed until 12 months of age.
+Continue with Legends® Growth horse feed for the weanling as it may be fed until 12 months of age.
 To reduce stress when separating the mare and her foal, health care procedures such as parasite control and vaccination should have already been accomplished.
 Use a deworming product that is labeled for foals and consult your veterinarian about performing a proper immunization program before weaning.
 Also don't add other stressful procedures during weaning time, such as halter breaking, hoof trimming or castration.